Cycling the Great Glen

 There is a coach service from Edinburgh to Inverness.
 The bus station is near to the train station in Inverness town centre, about a mile from Muirtown Basin where the barge will be moored.
 Taxis can be taken from the bus station.

 There are airports at Glasgow and Edinburgh but the nearest is Inverness Airport about 12 miles out of town off the A96 Nairn road.
 You can take a taxi from the airport or a bus into town followed by a taxi to Muirtown Basin where the barge will be moored.

 We finish our cruise at Banavie, near Fort William at the specified finishing date and time.
 For those who have booked our minibus ( € 50,- per person) it will collect you from here and return you to the start point.
 This will take approx. 2 hours.

-On this tour the following barges are scheduled
+On this tour the following barge is scheduled

 By this tour the following bike is included.

 This mountabike is included by the tour.
 Don't forget to send us your height to select the correct frame size.

 Imagine a floating hotel sailing to the next stage, while you are calmly pedalling along.
 No lugging of luggage: that is exactly what Bike & Barge is all about!
 In the pleasant atmosphere on board you can have a chat, go through the day with the others, and enjoy the meals prepared specially for cyclists.
 In the evenings you can enjoy a drink in the salon or admire the setting sun on deck.
 Do not expect a cruise ship with its passive luxury.
 The Bike & Barge Holidays are for people who really enjoy the physical activity of cycling and who value sociability more than wholesale luxury.